 Mars at solar conjunction

-From our vantage point on the Earth, Mars will appear very close to the Sun in the sky as it passes around the far side of the solar system from the Earth.
+Mars will pass very close to the Sun in the sky as its orbit carries it around the far side of the solar system from the Earth.

-At closest approach, Mars and the Sun will appear at a separation of only 1°06', making Mars totally unobservable for several weeks while it is lost in the Sun’s glare.
+At closest approach, Mars will appear at a separation of only 1°04' from the Sun, making it totally unobservable for several weeks while it is lost in the Sun’s glare.

 If Mars could be observed at this time, it would appear at its smallest and faintest on account of its large distance.
 It would measure 3.5 arcsec in diameter.